awkward/sequelize-reassociate/README.md

-# sequelize-relocate
+# sequelize-reassociate
-A simple abstraction for Sequelize.js to relocate associated models if their parents ever were to be destroyed.
+A simple abstraction for [Sequelize](http://docs.sequelizejs.com/en/v3/) to reassociate a models associations if it ever were to be destroyed.